 The Bhutan Development Bank and Druk PNB Bank Ltd. also organized some school visits to teach about financial concepts, particularly what the function of a bank is and the importance of saving.
 Both banks also distributed various financial literacy materials.

 - Bhutan Development Bank Limited

 - Druk PNB Bank Ltd.

 Building on the pioneering work done by the Royal Monetary Authority of Bhutan in 2013 and 2014, Global Money Week continued to be celebrated by various institutions in line with the Financial Literacy Program of the Royal Monetary Authority of Bhutan in 2015.
-During the celebrations, the participating institutions focused on highlighting the importance of savings, education and basic understanding of banking, and how these contribute to futures.
+During the celebrations, the participating institutions focused on highlighting the importance of savings, education and a basic understanding of banking, and how these are conducive to a successful future.

 The Bhutan National Bank, in particular, has adopted schools where they have set up Banking Clubs.
 The members of the club conducted a field trip which included a visit to the head office of the bank, an interactive program with officers of the bank, and the opportunity to observe the weekly operations of a branch.
 Through this program, the bank also had a chance to inform and introduce Global Money Week to customers who visited their bank branches and participated in the campaign.

 The information session hosted by the Bhutan National Bank Limited, the Bhutan Development Bank Limited, and the Druk PNK Bank Ltd., also gave an opportunity for children to open a child savings bank account, promoting the behavior of saving at a young age.